brianom95/brianom95.github.io/_posts/2021-09-24-county-tops.md

 During the pandemics staycation phase, I realised that I hadn't been to every county.
 I looked at ways to fix that and soon thought of the high points.
 Research revealed most attempt over a year or more, and while some fully supported trips have achieved record times in the region of 3.5 days, I knew ours had to be self supported.
 So planning began and once I'd mapped all the hikes and drives I realised that finishing in under seven days was the perfect mix of ambitious but enjoyable, and so it came to be.

 A team of three would be ideal to split driving and allow a sleep in the back.
 Luckily Conall Sweeney and Eoghan Calnan, friends from our time in UL, are always up for a challenge.
-I'd recommend mid summer for the daylight and weather, but with my first Ironman triathlon that August we had to go later.
+I'd recommend mid summer for the daylight and weather, but with my first [Ironman](killarney-full-ironman) that August we had to go later.
 I wasn't sure how my body would be after that race, so I allowed three weeks for recovery, and with that we'd the holidays booked.

 Unfortunately Conall injured his leg a week before the trip.
 This meant more tiring driving for myself and Eoghan in an already tight schedule, but undeterred, off we went!